TPCH to Host Overview of the Housing Central Command Initiative

 Check out these two organizations, who provide a range of support services for youth experiencing homelessness including education, mental health, HIV testing and gender-affirming support groups.
 Youth service providers can reach out directly to bring some of these services onsite to their organizations.

-Learn more about the Spectrum research project here
+Learn more about the Spectrum research project here.

-Point of Pride provides free chest binders (specially-designed chest compression garments) to any trans or gender non-conforming person who needs one and cannot afford or safely obtain one.
+FREE CHEST BINDERS AVAILABLE TO TRANS AND NONBINARY YOUTH IN NEED Point of Pride provides free chest binders (specially-designed chest compression garments) to any trans or gender non-conforming person who needs one and cannot afford or safely obtain one.
 Please visit the website using this link for information and instructions for how to apply to this program: https://www.pointofpride.org/free-chest-binders

 Do you have an upcoming event or resource you'd like added to thenext Youth Corner of the TPCH Newsletter?
 Email tpch@tucsonaz.gov.